horde/base/README.rst

 The following documentation is available in the Horde distribution:

 :README_:                  This file
-:COPYING_:                  Copyright and license information :`doc/CHANGES`_:           Changes by release :`doc/CODING_STANDARDS`_:  Coding standards for Horde projects :`doc/CONTRIBUTING`_:      How to contribute to Horde
+:LICENSE_:                 Copyright and license information :`doc/CHANGES`_:           Changes by release :`doc/CODING_STANDARDS`_:  Coding standards for Horde projects :`doc/CONTRIBUTING`_:      How to contribute to Horde